How To Easily Paint a Fall Tree With Watercolor Paint (with Video)

 watercolor branches being added to fall tree painting in watercolor paint.

-Step 4: In the trunk, take a little water to make one side darker and one side lighter.
+In the tree trunk, add a little water to the brown paint to make one side darker and one side lighter.
 Let dry.

 darker shade of brown watercolor paint being added to fall tree painting.

-dabbing darker reds and orange watercolor paint on fall tree
+hand holding paint brush dabbing darker reds and orange watercolor paint on fall tree.

 If desired, you can even add a more saturated color to the edges or underside of the branches to try to create a more 3-dimensional feel.